silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development-(in-progress).md

   * ```paver update_assets lms --settings=devstack```
 * Debug the new "LMS" configuration
   * Choose "Run > Debug..."
-  * Specify "LMS" and the Django instance should be started up
+  * Specify "LMS" and the Django instance should be started up.
-  * You should now be able to set breakpoints and hit them
+  * You should now be able to set breakpoints and hit them.

 ### Create a debug configuration for Studio (CMS)
 * The CMS configuration is very similar to LMS, so we need to clone LMS configuration and adjust a few parameters.